Atkrye/IEEE-CIG-Text-Adventurer-Competition/README.md

 2. Right-click on youpackagenamehere.RandomCommandAgent.java and `Run As/Java Application'.
 3. Write your own Agent subclass as an alternative to RandomCommandAgent.

-The last step is AI complete, so it's a bit harder than the previous ones.
+The last step is AI complete in general, so it's a bit harder than the previous ones.

 A second example project exists within the <i>Python - Example Project</i> which demonstrates using the frameworks build-in IOAgent.java class that allows exterior packages to implement agents.